-The largest expansion in the history of Tokyo Disneyland opened in September 2020.
-It covers Fantasyland, Tomorrowland and Toontown.
-Fantasyland launched a new ride, shops and F&B themed to Beauty and the Beast.
-Tomorrowland and Toontown added attractions based on Disney’s Big Hero 6 and Minnie Mouse.
+The largest expansion in the history of Tokyo Disneyland launched in 2020.
+It covered Fantasyland, Tomorrowland and Toontown.
+Fantasyland got a new ride, shops and F&B themed to Beauty and the Beast.
+Tomorrowland and Toontown added attractions based on Big Hero 6 and Minnie Mouse.

-Tokyo Disneyland’s current version of Space Mountain and the surrounding area in Tomorrowland are being transformed in a ¥56 billion ($408 million) project.
+Tokyo Disneyland’s current version of Space Mountain and the surrounding area in Tomorrowland are currently being transformed in a $400 million project.

 2022 attendance – 12,000,000